 Hudson D. Walker papers

 Correspondence; biographical material; artists files; files on organizations; business and financial records; photographs; writings and notes; diaries; scrapbooks; appointment calendars; exhibition catalogs and announcements; printed material; and miscellany.

 Records of four of Nathan Halper's Provincetown galleries measure 4.2 linear feet and date from 1952-1979.
 The records relate to Kootz Gallery, H-C Gallery, HCE Gallery, and Sun Gallery - all based in Provincetown.
 The bulk of the collection consists of correspondence with artists, estate executors, collectors, galleries, and museums.
 There are also scattered business and financial records documenting operations and sales, photographs and slides, printed materials, and one poem.
-Correspondents include Milton Avery, Anthony Caro, John Murray Cuddihy, Marsden Hartley, Hans Hoffman, Samuel Kootz, Robert Motherwell, David Smith, Richard Stankeiwicz, and many others.
+Correspondents include Milton Avery, Anthony Caro, John Murray Cuddihy, Marsden Hartley, Hans Hofmann, Samuel Kootz, Robert Motherwell, David Smith, Richard Stankeiwicz, and many others.

 The papers of sculptor and art instructor, Eugenie Gershoy, measure 7.2 linear feet and date from 1914 to 1983.
 The collection documents Gershoy's career through biographical material, correspondence, business records, notes, writings, artwork, printed material, and photographs.

 George Brown Goode Collection

 The bulk of the George Brown Goode Collection (Record Unit 7050) predates the establishment of the present-day Smithsonian Institution Archives.
 A small addition of autograph letters was received from the Division of Political History, National Museum of American History in 1983 under accession number 83-081.